Copper

-In the Roman era, copper was mined principally on Cyprus, the origin of the name of the metal, from aes cyprium (metal of Cyprus), later corrupted to cuprum (Latin).
-Coper (Old English) and copper were derived from this, the later spelling first used around 1530.

 Commonly encountered compounds are copper(II) salts, which often impart blue or green colors to such minerals as azurite, malachite, and turquoise, and have been used widely and historically as pigments.

-Copper used in buildings, usually for roofing, oxidizes to form a green verdigris (or patina).
+Copper used in buildings, usually for roofing, oxidizes to form a green patina of compounds called verdigris.
 Copper is sometimes used in decorative art, both in its elemental metal form and in compounds as pigments.
 Copper compounds are used as bacteriostatic agents, fungicides, and wood preservatives.

-Copper is essential to all living organisms as a trace dietary mineral because it is a key constituent of the respiratory enzyme complex cytochrome c oxidase.
-In molluscs and crustaceans, copper is a constituent of the blood pigment hemocyanin, replaced by the iron-complexed hemoglobin in fish and other vertebrates.
-In humans, copper is found mainly in the liver, muscle, and bone.
-The adult body contains between 1.4 and 2.1 mg of copper per kilogram of body weight.
+Copper is essential to all aerobic organisms.
+It is particularly associated with oxygen metabolism.
+For example, it is found in the respiratory enzyme complex cytochrome c oxidase, in the oxygen carrying hemocyanin, and in several hydroxylases.
+Adult humans contain between 1.4 and 2.1 mg of copper per kilogram of body weight.

+Etymology

+The name of the metal derives from aes cyprium meaning "metal of Cyprus" in Latin.
+In Late Latin this became cuprum.
+Old English adopted this as Coper and copper, first used in the 12th century, derives from that word.